jet689/memory-leak-detector/README.md

 Memory leak at example.c:11 (80 bytes)
 ==============================
 ```
+**warning** *enabling LEAK_MEM_DYNAMIC could potentially lead to corrupt data as it uses malloc and realloc which can be filled with garbage data, so do not enable unless you are comfortable with that possibility* (although if you are it rocks)
 - There are two modes in the header.
 The define for it is LEAK_MEM_DYNAMIC.
 With it defined the amount of allocations at once it can handle starts at LEAK_MEM_START_SIZE and goes up by LEAK_MEM_INCREMENT_SIZE.
 With it turned off it supports the number of allocations defined by LEAK_MEM_SIZE.
 ## TODO

 - Write test.
 - Try to figure out if it is possible to implement all these feature with same verbosity in `shim` so that this library can be used to test existing program without editing a single line of code.
 By implementing so we can use the magic of `LD_PRELOAD` environment variable to lead it dynamically to intercept default allocator.
 - Decrease size of mem when allocations drop to save memory.
+- make all dynamic aspects use a calloc style command to ensure non corrupt data
-- Decrease amount of searching for _delete because it is o(n) and searches the entire array (also hypothetically with the malloc it could have bad data that results in incorrect outputs)
+- Decrease amount of searching for _delete because it is o(n) and searches the entire array
 ## Contributions
 Any advice, improvement or bug fix is welcome.
 Just make a PR.